 Deer season means something a little different to each hunter, but for many Michiganders November is a very special time of the year!

 For me, deer season will always catch me off guard!
-How does fall arrive so soon?
+How does the end of fall arrive so soon?
 I always have a goal of where I need to be in my deer season preparations, which I seem to fail at miserably.
 It really should be easy, when the antlerless deer application period is open July 15 – August 15, the same time every year.
 I should be thinking deer and thinking deer should tell me to get shooting!
-Usually my goal is to get my bow out sometime in the month of August and start practicing, I’ve accomplished this task about 50% of the time, because you know you have those little voices in your head saying “oh you overachiever, you’ll be fine if you don’t start until September.”
+Usually my goal is to get my bow out sometime in the month of August and start practicing, I’ve accomplished this task about 50 percent of the time, because you know you have those little voices in your head saying “oh you overachiever, you’ll be fine if you don’t start until September.”

 My family and I go out on our property stomping around on about a daily basis, we could be picking berries, mountain biking or taking a hike but I’m always multi-tasking.
 Finding deer trails is our past-time, and we love looking for any animal sign, but tracks, scrapes, scat, and rubs are our favorite!
 So really, that’s my scouting, which I generally feel good about.